 Four Ways to Redeem Cash-Back Rewards

-2. Gift cards: Some cardholders may be able to redeem their cash-back rewards in the form of gift cards to their favorite places.
-To sweeten this deal, some credit card companies partner with destinations like coffee shops, online retailers, airlines, and more, to provide bonus payouts when cash-back rewards are redeemed with a gift card.
+2. Gift cards: Some card issuers allow you to redeem your cash back rewards in the form of gift cards to your favorite retailers or restaurants.
+To sweeten this deal, some issuers partner with other companies, such as online retailers or airlines, to provide bonus payouts when cash back rewards are redeemed with a gift card.

 The Different Types of Cash-Back Cards

-There is the flat-rate card, which offers a standard rate when it comes to cash-back rewards.
-That means cardholders will receive the same exact cash-back percentage on every eligible purchase, be it groceries or plane tickets.
+Some are flat-rate cards, which means that cardholders receive the same exact cash back percentage on every eligible purchase, be it groceries or plane tickets.
 This option is easy as users never have to think about the way they use their cards.

-Any of these cards may offer special features, such as:
+Any of these cards may offer additional features, such as:

-• Special promotions: One option to earn even more cash back may be via a special promotion run through the credit card.
-For example, a credit card may typically offer 1% cash-back, however, for one billing cycle, it could partner with a large retailer for 5% cash-back for all eligible purchases.
+• Special promotions One way to earn even more cash back may be via a special promotion run through the credit card.
+For example, a credit card may typically offer 1% cash-back.
+However, for one billing cycle, it could partner with a large retailer for 5% cash back for all eligible purchases.

 Potential Drawbacks of Cash-Back Rewards

 Cash-back credit cards can come with a few potential downsides that users may also want to be aware of.
 As with signing up for any new credit card, it’s a wise idea to read the fine print.

 For instance, you may want to be sure to read through the contract carefully to understand exactly how the rewards work, what to expect along the way, and also suss out any hidden credit card fees such as late payment fees, balance transfer fees, foreign transaction fees, and more.